mharoruiz/iberian_exception/README.md

 # ibex

 A tool to explore the effect of the Iberian exception mechanism on inflation.
-It can be used to replicate the figures and tables in *Haro-Ruiz, M., Schult, C. & Wunder, C. (2023).
-The effects of the Iberian Exception mechanism on wholesale electricity prices and consumer inflation.
-A synthetic-controls approach*.
+It can be used to replicate the figures and tables in **The effects of the Iberian Exception mechanism on wholesale electricity prices and consumer inflation.
+A synthetic-controls approach**.
 Additionally, users can explore the effect of the intervention on a variety of inflation indicators.

 ![](.img/ibex_img_01.png)